 Researchers have also found that smoking limits how much oxygen reaches the tissues in your body.
 This is because the chemicals in cigarette smoke constrict your blood vessels.
 If your eyes can’t get enough oxygen, you may develop inflammation.
 This inflammation — combined with an autoimmune disease like Graves’ disease — can damage your eyes.

-TED symptoms vary depending on the severity of the condition and can differ from person to person.
+TED symptoms can be different for each person and can vary based on how serious the condition is.
 Those with mild TED usually have dry, gritty eyes that are irritated, red, or watery.

 If you still smoke after you develop TED, you may have more serious symptoms.
 For example, you may develop a condition known as proptosis, which causes your eyes to protrude from your face.
 Double vision is also common.
 If left untreated, your condition may progress and eventually lead to vision loss and blindness.